idevz/lego/README.md

   and it can also dock with the automatic completion (the automatic completion has not been implemented yet).

+## Norms and conventions

+* The help information for all functions is written on the previous line of the corresponding function definition.
+Lego will parse the shell file to get all the available functions and their corresponding help information (help information should not be too long, just briefly explain the main points).

 ## TODO

 * Optimize [auto completion][auto_completion] (For example, complete the module first, and then complete the relevant commands behind the module)
 * update,remove modules
+* `-h` Commands support explicit help information by module name

 [lego]:https://github.com/idevz/lego/blob/master/README-zh.md
 [auto_completion]:https://www.infoq.cn/article/bash-programmable-completion-tutorial